axpirina/Stazione-Metereologikoa/README.md

 - **Platform interaction:** Explore how Thingsboard visualizes real-time data and allows for advanced analytics.
 - **Alarm systems:** Implement threshold-based alerts for improved responsiveness to environmental changes.

-Digitalizing atmospheric phenomena like temperature and humidity is crucial in addressing modern challenges.
-Precise environmental data enables better decision-making in fields such as agriculture, climate research, and industrial processes.
-By introducing this weather station project, users not only gain technical skills but also contribute to a broader understanding of how digital tools can enhance environmental awareness and sustainability.

-This project showcases the potential of IoT systems in making environmental monitoring accessible, practical, and impactful.
-With the ESP8266 at its core, it paves the way for innovation while providing a foundation for real-world applications.

 ## USAGE